 \subsection{Information-Theoretic Admissibility (ITA): Motivation and Definition}

-While the Respondent prescribes a specific privacy-preserving algorithm $\mathcal{N}$, an adversarial Data Processor possessing the raw quantum inputs $\{\rho_s\}_s$ is not technically bound to execute $\mathcal{N}$.
-The Data Processor aims to extract the maximum possible information about $s$.
-Therefore, there exists a risk that the Data Processor might execute a \textit{strictly more informative} algorithm $\mathcal{N}'$ and then perform classical or quantum post-processing to simulate the output statistics of the prescribed algorithm $\mathcal{N}$, i.e., they can artificially stitch up the noise after performing a non-private learning algorithm.
+While the Respondent prescribes a specific privacy-preserving algorithm \(\mathcal{N}\), an adversarial Data Processor possessing the raw quantum inputs \(\{\rho_s\}_s\) is not technically bound to execute \(\mathcal{N}\).
+The Data Processor aims to extract the maximum possible information about \(s\).
+Therefore, there exists a risk that the Data Processor might execute a \textit{strictly more informative} algorithm \(\mathcal{N}'\) and then perform post-processing so that the publicly visible behavior is indistinguishable from that of the prescribed algorithm \(\mathcal{N}\).
+In operational terms, the Data Processor could first perform a non-private learning procedure and only afterwards artificially stitch up the noise needed to reproduce the apparent output of the prescribed private algorithm.

-If such a scenario is possible, the privacy guarantees calculated based on $\mathcal{N}$ (as mentioned in Definition \ref{DPL2}) are rendered void, as the Data Processor effectively holds the information content of $\mathcal{N}'$.
-To formalize this, we introduce the concept of ordering of informativeness between learning algorithms (Definition \ref{def_inf_chan}, Appendix \ref{appendix_ita}).
-We say that an algorithm $\mathcal{N}'$ is more informative than $\mathcal{N}$ with respect to the ensemble $\{\rho_s\}_s$ if there exists a post-processing CP-TP map $\Gamma$ (a "simulation map") such that, \
+If such a scenario is possible, the privacy guarantees calculated based on \(\mathcal{N}\) (as mentioned in Definition \ref{DPL2}) are rendered void, as the Data Processor effectively holds the information content of \(\mathcal{N}'\).
+To formalize this obstruction, we use an ordering of informativeness between learning algorithms.